Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB2: Introduction to Amazon EC2 /README.md

 +   At the top of the page in the <b>Instance state</b> dropdown menu, choose <b>Terminate instance</b>.
 From the <b>Terminate instance?</b> pop-up window, choose <b>Terminate</b>.

     ><b>Note:</b> At the top of the page, a message says <b>Failed to terminate an instance: The instance 'i-xxxxxxxxxxxx' may not be terminated.
 Modify its 'disableApiTermination' instance attribute and try again.</b> This message is a safeguard to prevent the accidental termination of an instance.
 If you really want to terminate the instance, you need to turn off the termination protection.

+####    Submitting your work

+    At the top of these instructions, choose  Submit  to record your progress and when prompted, choose  Yes